wso2/docs-security/en/docs/security-processes/saas-incident-notification-process.md

 Security incident notifications will be categorized based on the severity of the incident, ensuring timely and accurate communication while maintaining transparency.
 This approach enables impacted customers to take required actions.

-## Security Incident Classification

-Security incidents will be classified into the following categories:

-- **Confirmed Compromise:** Incidents involving confirmed breaches where customer data (customer data may include personal data, customer-specific configurations, logs with any customer information, or other customer confidential data) has been compromised.
-- **Potential Compromise:** Incidents which may expose customer data or impact operations, but no breach has been identified.

 ## Paid Subscriber Notification Process